MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/02/devtools.md

 ### Emulate the CSS color-gamut media feature

 The [color-gamut](https://www.chromestatus.com/feature/5354410980933632) media query emulates the approximate range of colors supported by the browser and the device you are testing.
-The dropdown under **Emulate CSS media feature color-gamut** contains color spaces that DevTools may emulate.
-For example, to trigger a `color-gamut: p3` media query, choose **color-gamut: p3** from the dropdown.
+The dropdown list under **Emulate CSS media feature color-gamut** contains color spaces that DevTools can emulate.
+For example, to trigger a `color-gamut: p3` media query, select **color-gamut: p3** from the dropdown list.

 To emulate the CSS color-gamut media feature, complete the following actions.